janikvonrotz/janikvonrotz.ch/content/page/projects.md

 **2021**

+[encrypt.casa](https://encrypt.casa) - Python course about cryptography and encryption.
+Built with Obsidian and Vuepress.

 [python.casa](https://python.casa) - Python course for beginners.
 Built with Obsidian and Vuepress.

 [Certificate Planner](https://github.com/Mint-System/Certificate-Planner) - Odoo app to approve and manage aircraft documents and certificates.